-The proposed rule change also deletes a few outdated concepts from the provisions of Rule 1022(f).
+$^{^{22}}$ The proposed rule change also deletes a few outdated concepts from the provisions of Rule 1022(f).
 These deletions are unrelated to security futures.

-Specifically, for the Series 7, a separate module will be offered for registered representatives wishing to engage in a security futures business.
-Once the separate module is available, new applicants will choose to take either the Series 7 and the security futures module or only the Series 7.
-Persons taking only the Series 7 will not be permitted to engage in a security futures business.
-Completing a firm-element continuing education program will be an option available only for persons that are registered as a general securities representative before the separate security futures module becomes available.
+23 Specifically, a Series 43 examination will be offered for registered representatives wishing to engage in a security futures business.
+Once the Series 43 is developed, new applicants will choose to take only the Series 7, or, if they intend to engage in security futures business, the Series 7 and Series 43 examination.
+After the Series 43 examination is developed, persons taking only the Series 7 will not be permitted to engage in a security futures business.
+Completing a firm-element continuing education program will be an option available only for persons that are registered as a general securities representative before the Series 43 examination becomes available.

-The Series 42 examination has alternative prerequisite examinations, the Limited Representative-Corporate Securities or Limited Representative-Government Securities examinations.
+24The Series 42 examination has alternative prerequisite examinations, the Limited Representative-Corporate Securities or Limited Representative-Government Securities examinations.

-NASD Regulation has not previously specified the content of firm-element continuing education and does not intend to do so in the future absent extraordinary circumstances.
+25 NASD has not previously specified the content of firm-element continuing education and does not intend to do so in the future absent extraordinary circumstances.
 The introduction of security futures in the United States, however, presents extraordinary circumstances because these products have been banned from trading here for more than 19 years.
-Under these circumstances, NASD Regulation has
+Under these circumstances, NASD has concluded that using its authority set forth in Rule 1120(b)(4) to specify content of the firm element is appropriate.

-NASD Regulation's proposal, in effect, allows Registered Options Principals, Limited Principals-General Securities Sales Supervisors, General Securities Representatives, and Limited Representatives-Options to be "grandfathered" so that they will not be required to retake any expanded qualification examinations to sell or supervise security futures products.
+NASD's proposal, in effect, allows Registered Options Principals, Limited Principals-General Securities Sales Supervisors, General Securities Representatives, and Limited Representatives-Options to be "grandfathered" so that they will not be required to retake any expanded qualification examinations to sell or supervise security futures products.
 The "grandfathering" privilege will be limited to associated persons who are registered as Series 4, 7, 9/10, or 42.